 You are in Alleppey in Kerala.
-Home of the well-advertized houseboat.
-You are maybe thinking of booking a houseboat or some other mode of transport to see the Kerela backwaters.
-But you want your experience to be unique.
+You are no doubt thinking of booking a houseboat or some other mode of transport to see the Kerela backwaters, but you want your experience to be unique.
 You don’t want to be ripped off.
 You don’t want to feel like just another tourist.

 This post contains affiliate links.
 They cost you nothing but we make a small commission.

-Alleppey (confusingly also known as Alappuzha) is one of these cities.
-It is famous for being the starting point of the houseboat cruises.
-Actually, it’s only the size of a large town, although it is listed as the sixth most populous city in the state of Kerala.
-Don’t be put off by this title though.
-Alleppey is charming once you get to know your way around and is the perfect place to hire a houseboat or some other form of transport (which I’ll tell you about next) to enable you to experience these beautiful waterways.
+- Although Alleppey is listed as a city it feels more like a large town.
+A town that is totally charming once you get to know your way around.
+It is the perfect place to hire a houseboat or some other form of transport (which I’ll tell you about next) to enable you to experience the beautiful Kerala waterways.

 No. You have various options.
+Each is completely different and will suit various budgets.
 Here they are:

 The Alleppey Public Water Taxi.

-This government-run boat is the public taxi service that transports locals from their homes on both sides of the backwaters.
+- This government-run boat is the public taxi service that transports locals from their homes on both sides of the backwaters.
 It starts from the central ferry terminal, and you can catch it every couple of hours.
-The first one is at 5.50am, and the last one leaves at 16.15pm.
+The first taxi runs at 5.50am, and the last one leaves at 16.15pm.
 Check these times though.
 This is India, and anything can happen.
-It’s a great way to see Alleppey from the water and…
+The public water taxi is a great way to see Alleppey from the water and…

-But.
+- But.
 It will only go along the main waterways.
 Imagine a highway right down the centre of the waterways, and you’re almost there.
 That’s pretty much where the water taxi runs.
-They are too big to go down the little canals, but, as I said, they are incredibly cheap ( 15 to 40 Rupees per person), and if you really wanted to you could just stay on all day.
-As we did.
+The water taxis are too big to go down the tiny canals, but, as I said, they are incredibly cheap ( 15 to 40 Rupees per person), and if you really wanted to you could just stay on all day.

-Note: If you sit on the top deck of a double-decker water taxi the price increases to almost three times.
+- If you sit on the top deck of a double-decker water taxi the price increases to almost three times.
 The conductor will try and convince you to sit up top.
-If you don’t want to fry insist that you stay put and only pay the lower fee.
+Unless you have some very good sunscreen (it is hot on the top deck!) insist that you stay put and only pay the lower fee.

 ENJOYING THIS POST?
 WHY NOT PIN IT!